Marta Sánchez (artist): Early life and education

 Marta Sánchez was born in San Antonio, Texas.
 As a child, she lived in poverty and faced discrimination for her Chicana heritage.
 As a result, she turned to art as a defense against what she faced.
 Ultimately, Sánchez used art as a means of social activism.
 She later went on to acquire a BFA in art education at the University of Texas at Austin.
 Motivated by the opportunity to study abroad in Italy, Sánchez joined the MFA program at the Tyler School of Art in Philadelphia.

-At the University of Texas at Austin, Sánchez met Santa Barraza, a fellow artist who familiarized Sánchez with the Chicano Movement.
+At UT Austin, Sánchez met Santa Barraza, a fellow artist who familiarized Sánchez with the Chicano Movement.
 Sánchez was heavily inspired by the Mexican religious retablos paintings she saw in Italy.
 Retablos, or ex-votos, are small tin paintings that pay respect to different saints of the Catholic Church, symbolizing a positive future and spiritual journey in the Mexican experience.
 The message of looking towards the future and finding one's spiritual self greatly inspired Sánchez to want to discover her own personal, religious journey through art.
 She saw retablos as a form of self and religious discovery, social activism, and a connection with her Mexican heritage.
 Today, Sánchez is known mainly for her retablos paintings.

 Social activism

-The Philadelphia Folklore Project highlights Sánchez's role as a social activist, in that she uses her love for art as a means of social awareness around HIV/AIDS.
-In 1992, Sánchez founded "Cascarones Por La Vida Art Fund," a Philadelphia based organization that promotes the well-being of young individuals diagnosed with HIV/AIDS.
+The Philadelphia Folklore Project highlights Sánchez's role as a social activist in that she uses her love for art as a means of social awareness around HIV/AIDS.
+In 1992, Sánchez founded "Cascarones Por La Vida Art Fund", a Philadelphia based organization that promotes the well-being of young individuals diagnosed with HIV/AIDS.
 Incorporating her love for arts with her passion for social activism, Sánchez recruits different artists and young people in Philadelphia to come together and create colorful confetti-filled eggs called cascarones, to which they sell and donate the proceeds towards fighting HIV/AIDS.
 Sánchez notes that she started this organization as a way of spreading unconditional love and warmth to everyone, just as they do in her Hispanic heritage.